nitin7478/Credit-Card-Default-Prediction/README.md

 ## Configuration
 Three main config files are present in /config folder.
 1. config.yaml : It contains all the project related config details
 2. model.yaml : It contains all model training related details.
+Change parameters in this file to perform hyperparameter tuning.
-3. schema.yaml : It containes schema of the dataset for validation purpose
+3. schema.yaml : It containes schema of the dataset for validation purpose.

 ## Dataset
 The dataset used in this project can be found at [Dataset Link](https://archive.ics.uci.edu/static/public/350/default+of+credit+card+clients.zip).